 Flash brewed for improved flavor

 Drink hot or cold

 Some say the cans are flimsy

-Rise offers a line of nitro drinks, from a classic latte to oat milk mochas.
+Rise offers a line of nitro-infused coffee drinks, from a classic latte to oat milk mochas.
 We love the oat milk latte cans for their real latte vibes.
-For one thing, each can has about the same caffeine as one shot of espresso, making it perfect for those who need caffeine, but are a bit sensitive to it at the same time.
+For one thing, each can has about the same amount of caffeine as one shot of espresso, making it ideal for those who need caffeine but are a bit sensitive to it at the same time.
 The Rise Nitro Oat Milk Latte also has fewer calories and less sugar than other canned oat milk lattes.
 If you love oat milk lattes from your local coffee shop, this is the closest canned version we’ve found.